IT Service Management | ITSM vs ITIL | ITSM Tools List

 - Good cabling system (supplied by company A), routers & wifi routers (supplied by company B), gateways (supplied by company C), base station antenna (supplied by company D), etc. configured with backup plans and continuity plans.

 - There should be good technicians and engineers, with defined processes and procedures to do regular maintenance to check proactively and reactively

-- There should be defined roles who are accountable & responsible of doing specific tasks
+- There should be defined roles who are accountable & responsible for doing specific tasks

 Performing all these tasks is doing IT Service Management in internet service provision.

-Data Manage LLP company is Data center company in US, and its goal is to be the best data center company in the US.
+Data Manage LLP company is Datacenter company in the US, and its goal is to be the best data center company in the US.

 To provide data hosting service with reliability, availability, security, etc. the company Data Manage LLP should have :

-- Skilled resources and knowledge to manage the equipments in DC like racks, servers, application delivery controllers, cables, WAN optimizers, routers, switches, bridges, repeaters, SAN, NAS, etc.
+- Skilled resources and knowledge to manage the equipment in DC like racks, servers, application delivery controllers, cables, WAN optimizers, routers, switches, bridges, repeaters, SAN, NAS, etc.